MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P05-Deleting-Comments-With-AJAX/content.md

 # Updating the Template

-Since we are going to send a delete message straight to the server with AJAX, we don't actaully even need the form tag we were using before.
+Since we are going to send a delete message straight to the server with AJAX, we don't actually even need the form tag we were using before.
 We can just use a button.
 But we need to include the comment's id otherwise we won't know which comment to delete, so we can use a `data-` HTML attribute and customize it to be called `data-comment-id`.

 Change this: